rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-34.md

 [Diem] has not seen any contributions in the last month, and appears unlikely to continue in its current form.
-Several projects though are carrying the technology forward, particularly its seemingly well-designed [Move language].
+Several projects though are carrying the technology forward, particularly its seemingly well-designed and Rust-inspired [Move language].

 These two projects were launched by former Diem team members recently: